Wars

 Somalia

 The fall of Siad Barre's dictatorship, overthrown in 1991, left a power vacuum that sparked a civil war.
 A failed US intervention left Somalia without governance and dependent on international aid.
-A very strict adherence to Islamic law perpetuates a reign of terror with public executions and harsh punishments.
-Although a slight decrease in fatalities was recorded in 2024, with 5,396 deaths and 2,712 violent incidents, the conflict remains one of the most intense and devastating on the continent.
+Amid tensions between rival clans, the Islamist militia Al Shabaab managed to control much of the territory and, aiming to impose a very strict interpretation of Islamic law, perpetuates a reign of terror with public executions and harsh punishments.
+Although a slight decrease in fatalities was recorded in 2024, with 5,396 deaths and 2,712 violent incidents, the conflict remains one of the most intense and devastating on the African continent.

 Cargando